 Mandatory Medical Insurance

-The estimated insurance rate of $3,600 for the Spring 2018-Fall 2018 academic year was provided by the Student Insurance Office.
+The estimated insurance rate of $3,800 for the Fall 2018 academic year was provided by the Student Insurance Office.

 Read more information about the Insurance Mandate.